nemanjam/hn-new-jobs/README.md

 ### Caching

 Like stated in the previous section, database is dominantly read only which allowed for easy caching of query responses.
-This improved SSR pages loading performance from `1200ms` to `400ms`.
+This improved SSR pages loading performance from `1200 ms` to `400 ms`.
 There is just a single invalidation event, when new month is parsed, you can see it in [modules/parser/calls.ts](modules/parser/calls.ts).

-`Keyv` library with `KeyvFile` is used for caching both http requests and database queries into `.json` files.
+Keyv library with KeyvFile is used for caching both http requests and database queries into `.json` files.
 Invalidating cache entry does not seem to remove it from the `.json` file to save space, this requires more research and it is added to [Todo](#todo) list.

 Inside the [libs/keyv.ts](libs/keyv.ts) there is a `cacheDatabaseWrapper()` function that accepts database query function and returns cached version.

-`Keyv` instances are also removed from the global scope with Singleton factory function.
+Keyv instances are also removed from the global scope with Singleton factory function.

 ### Scheduler